2pisoftware/cmfive/README.md

-cmfive
+Cmfive
 ======

-cmfive is a php framework for creating robust and extensible business applications.
+Cmfive is a php framework for creating robust and extensible business applications.

 It started as a micro framework which was developed by Carsten Eckelmann in 2007 in Sydney on the bus to work, lay dormant for years until it re-emerged as the foundation to the Flow Business System (https://github.com/PyramidPower/flow),